seeking new opportunities in sustainability, education and/or anthropology

 How can we connect with, learn from and teach each other, so together we can co-create a regenerative, resilient culture?

-I am now seeking new opportunities to practice, promote, and/or research effective education for sustainability.
+I am always seeking new opportunities to practice, promote, and/or research effective education for sustainability.
 I have over 15 years experience in teaching, training and research around higher education systems and pedagogies.
 I am on the advisory board of the National Ecology and Environment Foundation (NEEF, India).
 I won the 2013 John D. Hurd Award for Teaching Excellence at Cabrillo College.
 I have developed and delivered novel courses and training programs, in addition to over 20 international conference presentations and dozens of workshops, seminars and guest lectures on sustainability, social learning or evolutionary anthropology (see CV for details).

 I’ve taught and lectured on evolutionary biology, social networks, anthropology, sustainability and communication for groups ranging from junior high school students to advanced university and professional audiences.
 I’ve studied animal behavior, evolutionary biology, tropical ecology, and social networks.
 I’m fascinated with applied complexity science, resilience thinking, and the future of technology and society.